yapplabs/glazier-card-bootstrap/README.md

 glazier-card-bootstrap
 ======================

-A starting point for new glazier card repos
+A starting point for a new glazier card

 ## Adding to glazier